Getting Started#

 Authentication Problems

-In cases when a 464 error is returned, please make sure that you are using HTTP/2 as the authentication endpoint is only accessible via HTTP/2.
+• A 464 error indicates that HTTP/2 was not used.
+The authentication endpoint is only accessible via HTTP/2.

 Structure of Basic API Call#

-2. Provide the paths in which the protobuf definitions are located, e.g. -import-path <PATH_TO_FLEET_API_PROTOS>
+2. Provide the paths to the protobuf definitions:

-4. State the name of the protobuf source file for the corresponding gRPC service:
+4. State the protobuf source file for the corresponding gRPC service:

-5. For convenience, set -emit-defaults to show default values in the responses.
+5. Use -emit-defaults to display default values in responses.

 Note